October 12, 2021

 With Philly – and the rest of the country – battling a surge in new COVID-19 cases and hospitalizations spurred by the highly contagious delta variant, the city is requiring masks inside all businesses that do not ask for proof of vaccination for entry.
 The mandate also applies to unseated outdoor events with more than 1,000 people in attendance.

 The good news is that most large-scale events, for now, have not been canceled.
-On Wednesday, Mayor Jim Kenney said a lockdown is not in the city's future "if everybody acts like a mature adult and does what they're supposed to do."
+Mayor Jim Kenney said in August that a lockdown is not in the city's future "if everybody acts like a mature adult and does what they're supposed to do."

 So what are you supposed to do?

-First the events: Here's what you need to know about masks and vaccination policies at some upcoming sporting events, concerts and more in and around Philadelphia.
+First the events: Here's what you need to know about masks and vaccination policies at some upcoming events in and around Philadelphia.

-Beginning with Thursday night's preseason game versus the Pittsburgh Steelers, fans at Lincoln Financial Field will not have to wear masks while they're cheering on the Birds from their seats or walking around the stadium's open-air concourse levels.
+Fans at Lincoln Financial Field do not have to wear masks while they're cheering on the Birds from their seats or walking around the stadium's open-air concourse levels.
 But that doesn't mean you get to leave your masks at home.

 Philadelphia's namesake soccer team plays its games at Subaru Park, located outside city limits.

-"Since we are located in (Chester,) Delaware County, this does not change anything for our matches," a team official said Thursday.
+"Since we are located in (Chester,) Delaware County, this does not change anything for our matches," a team official said in August.
 "We will continue to work with our medical staff and local health officials to evaluate the situation."